 Fujitsu has also rolled out our Global Business Standards (GBS), which provides further guidance on how to apply the Fujitsu Way Code of Conduct and to ensure compliance with laws and regulations.
 The GBS is available in 20 languages to be applied uniformly across the Fujitsu Group.

-In overseas Group companies, the region heads and the top management are continuously sending messages to their employees, explaining our corporate culture of “Zero Tolerance”.
-For example, on December 9, 2016, four overseas regions coordinated messaging declaring Fujitsu’s support of the United Nation’s “International Anti-corruption Day”.
+In overseas Group companies, the region heads and the top management of each company are continuously sending messages to their employees, explaining our corporate culture of “Zero Tolerance”.

 In order to promote and implement the Fujitsu Way Code of Conduct and GBS, Fujitsu has established the Global Compliance Program (GCP) and is working to maintain, review and improve its global structure for legal compliance across the Fujitsu Group.